MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sac-support-lifecycle.md

 For information on System Center Configuration Manager, see its [support article](https://docs.microsoft.com/sccm/core/servers/manage/current-branch-versions-supported).

-Microsoft plans to release updates for System Center Semi-Annual Channel (SAC) a couple times per year.
+Microsoft releases updates for System Center Semi-Annual Channel (SAC) a couple times per year.
 Each Semi-Annual Channel version is in support for 18 months from its general availability (GA) release date.
 Technical support is provided for the entire period of support.
-However, Microsoft's support structure is dynamic, evolving into two distinct servicing phases that depend on the availability of the latest Semi-annual channel version.
+Microsoft's support structure has two phases:

 - **Security and Critical Updates servicing phase** - When running the latest Semi-Annual Channel version of System Center, you receive both Security and Critical updates.
 - **Security Updates (Only) servicing phase** - After the release of a new Semi-Annual Channel version, older branch support reduces to Security updates only, for the remainder of that version's support lifecycle.